-Jessica Rivera is a designer focusing on residential, commercial, and cultural projects, and partner of Romeo Bravo Design, a Los Angeles-based design office.
-Before beginning the office, Jessica worked for the award winning firms Bade Stageberg Cox Architecture in Brooklyn, NY, (2009-17) and Studio Mumbai in India (2006-08).
+Jessica Rivera is a Co-Founder and Principle of OFICINA.LA.
+Before founding OFICINA.LA, she was a partner of Romeo Bravo Design, a Los Angeles-based firm specializing in exhibition and residential design.
+Jessica worked for the award winning firms Bade Stageberg Cox Architecture in Brooklyn, NY, (2009-17) and Studio Mumbai in India (2006-08).
+While at Bade Stageberg Cox, Jessica was project manager for the Armory Show Art Fair from 2012-2017, a 20,000 square meter international art fair held on Piers 92 and 94 on Manhattan’s West Side.
+She was a senior designer for other cultural projects, including the National Academy Museum and School in New York.
+She has collaborated with numerous artists, including Theaster Gates, Liz Magic Laser, and Alex Schweder, and taught at Pratt Institute.
 Additionally, she was design lead and compliance consultant for IESO, an agro-pharma company in Southern Illinois (2014-15).
-She has taught at Pratt Institute and was a visiting critic at Columbia University.
 Jessica holds a B.A. in History with a minor in Latin American Studies from UCLA, studied Architecture at the University of Valparaiso (Chile), and received her Masters of Architecture from the Southern California Institute of Architecture (SCI-Arc) in 2008.

-Gregory Van Grunsven is a California licensed architect and owner of Vanray, a full-service architecture firm founded in 2012.
-Gregory received his Masters of Architecture from the Southern California Institute of Architecture (SCI-Arc) in 2007 and is a 1999 graduate of Portland State University with a dual degree in Architecture and Sculpture.
-He has worked in Los Angeles, New York City and the Netherlands on a wide variety of typologies including hospitals, tenant improvement, residential, courthouses, historic renovation, and diplomatic residences.
-He is also a LEED certified professional.
-Gregory has taught in the Interior Architecture department at Woodbury University (LA) since 2010 and at Otis College of Art and Design since 2014.
+Gregory Van Grunsven is a Co-Founder and Principle of OFICINA.LA.
+He is a LEED-certified California licensed architect.
+Before founding OFICINA.LA, he was owner of Vanray, a full-service architecture firm founded in 2012 specializing in complex hillside construction.
+Gregory received his M. Arch. from the Southern California Institute of Architecture (SCI-Arc) in 2007 and a dual-degree in Architecture and Sculpture from Portland State University in 1999.
+He has worked in Los Angeles, New York and the Netherlands on typologies including hospitals, tenant improvement, residential, public, historic renovation, and diplomatic residences.
+Gregory has taught design studios and drawing and software courses at Woodbury University (LA) since 2010 and at Otis College of Art and Design since 2014.